 We're always working to improve our UNESCO world heritage site, so occasionally we have to close some features.
 Please check before your visit to avoid disappointment.

-Our Gardens are open for those who are well enough to appreciate fresh air and relaxation in nature during these difficult times.
+Our Gardens are open for those who are well enough to appreciate fresh air and exercise in nature during these difficult times.

 You must book a time slot in advance otherwise, unfortunately, you won’t be allowed to visit (even if you’re a member).